Best Dumbbell Leg Workouts for Women [6 week plan]

 [C] Make sure the knee does not go over the ankle and toes on the bent leg.
 Step back to the starting position and repeat.
 Switch legs to complete the set.

-Once comfortable with a bodyweight side lunge, you can add weight by popping dumbbells on your shoulders or letting them hang in front of your body.
+Once comfortable with bodyweight side lunges, you can add weight by popping dumbbells on your shoulders or letting them hang in front of your body.

-The bridges and thrusts specifically target the glutes and hamstrings, although core muscles are also activated during the exercise.
+Glute bridges and hip thrusts specifically target the glutes and hamstrings, although core muscles are also activated during the exercise.

 [A] Lie flat on your back, hips shoulder-width apart, and arms spread out or close to your body for stability.

-[B] Plant your feet firmly on the ground and align the heels of your feet with your butt.
+[B] Plant your feet firmly on the ground and align the heels of your feet with your butt and place a dumbbell on your hips.

 [C] Pop your hips up as high as you can and squeeze your butt at the top.